distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 In order to support developers in coming up with many different successful strategies (which is good for the overall stability), we want to provide features like:

+1. Templates for Price Risk Insurance (unopinionated Hedges) for LP focused strategies
-1. simulation mode / back testing - leveraging e.g. the [Uniswap V3 Fee Calculator](https://uniswapv3.flipsidecrypto.com/)
+2. Simulation mode / back testing - leveraging e.g. the [Uniswap V3 Fee Calculator](https://uniswapv3.flipsidecrypto.com/)
-2. simplified connection to oracles which reveal fundamentals at early stages
+3. simplified connection to oracles which reveal fundamentals at early stages
-3. automated security audits for new pools / strategies before we list them in our VoFarm Strategy Explorer
+5. automated security audits for new pools / strategies before we list them in our VoFarm Strategy Explorer
-4. optimize the incentive structure to encourage the exploration of new technologies which can not only serve financial improvements but also ecological improvements.
+6. optimize the incentive structure to encourage the exploration of new technologies which can not only serve financial improvements but also ecological and cultural improvements

+## Long Term Vision
+It would be cool, if we could contribute to making Uniswap the “One-Stop-Shop Solution” when it comes to optimizing capital efficiencies & risk-/ reward ratios.

 ## Grants
 We continue developing the solution without direct rewards or grants.
 If we would receive any grants for this project, we would invest it into dedicated, wisely chosen VoFarm Pools - just like the users of the VoFarm would do.
 We think this is a good signal - encouraging users to try it out - as we as the development team believe in the success of the VoFarm.
 We would only withdraw gains which where generated out of those grants as a reward for our work.
 We are currently figuring out how this can be ensured algorithmically via the corresponding VFPool smart contract.